EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 **Notice**: Different encodings between client and server can have security implications and have been used in the past to bypass validation and WAFs to perform XSS attacks.

 Test steps:
-1. Examine the code to comfirm same encoding style is used.
+1. Examine the code to confirm same encoding style is used.

 7.2 XML or JSON schema must be in place and verified before accepting input.
-**Notice**: Schema validation is the first level of defence against attacks on the application logic.
+**Notice**: Schema validation is the first level of defense against attacks on the application logic.

 Test steps:
 1. Examine the code to confirm XML and JSON schema validation is implemented.
 2. Design test cases to invoke APIs with abnormal XML or JSON payload to verify the schema validation is functional, confirm any data that fails the validation are rejected.

-7.3 Session ID of web application must be random and after authentication new session id must be genereated.
-(This rule will take effect in R1.0)
+7.3 Session ID of web application must be random and after authentication new session id must be generated. (*This rule will take effect in R1.0**)

 Test steps:
 1. Log in the system and record the session ID.
 2. Log out then log in the system again, compare the session ID with the previous one, confirm the session IDs are different.

-7.4 Server must have mechanism to restrict the file types during uploading of files to the directories which contain web page files.
-(This rule will take effect in R1.0)
+7.4 Server must have mechanism to restrict the file types during uploading of files to the directories which contain web page files.  (**This rule will take effect in R1.0**)

 Test steps:
-1. Upload the files with restricted file extenstions.
+1. Upload the files with restricted file extensions.
 2. Examine that upload should fail with proper response.

 ## 8. Security Document